 Once you get a sense for the relative intensity of the staining for each antibody, you then need to figure out the best way to achieve a balanced set of signals in your final panel.
 Ideally, you want to pair the antibodies with the strongest labeling and/or the most abundant target expression with the weakest available tyramide-fluorophore conjugates, and pair the weakest-staining antibody with the brightest conjugates.

-The mIHC protocol involves multiple heating cycles in order to remove the primary and secondary antibodies in between each staining round.
+The mIHC protocol involves multiple heating cycles in order to remove (strip) the primary and secondary antibodies in between each staining round.
 This introduces another set of factors to take into account when fitting all the pieces of the puzzle together.
 While some epitopes may be largely unaffected by this heating, others are more heat-sensitive and will degrade with each round of heating, demonstrating progressively weaker signal.
 On the other hand, other epitopes can become more exposed with each additional heating step and will demonstrate stronger signal as each cycle is performed.
 Antibodies to epitopes that fall into this last category will optimally be placed in one of the last slots in the panel.

 How to Get Around Epitope Masking

-Speaking of epitopes, a phenomenon called epitope masking is another factor that can add complexity to achieving accurate staining when multiplexing.
+A phenomenon called epitope masking is another factor that can add complexity to achieving accurate staining when multiplexing.
 Epitope masking can occur when you have multiple antibodies in a panel that are directed against epitopes located in the same subcellular compartments of the same cells in a tissue.
 As tyramide is deposited over the first such epitope in the panel, it can blanket nearby epitopes that you are attempting to stain in later slots of the panel.
 In the below example, the absence of overlap between CD3 and CD8 in a panel examining the immune infiltrate of mouse syngeneic tumors caught our attention.

 Multiplexed IHC analysis of 4T1 lung metastasis (mouse syngeneic tumor) using CD3ε (D4V8L) Rabbit mAb #99940 (green) and CD8α (D4W2Z) XP® Rabbit mAb (Mouse Specific) #98941 (red).
 Blue = DAPI.
 CD8 antibody was applied first.